 - Apply cleanser all over your face avoiding your eye area.

 - Steam.
 This is the most relaxing part and is very important.
-You can buy an at home steamer pretty inexpensively OR put boiling water into a large bowl or pot, put a clean towel over your head, and place your head about 6 inches from the hot water.
+You can buy an at home steamer pretty inexpensively OR put hot water into a large bowl or pot, put a clean towel over your head, and place your head about 6 inches from the hot water.
 I like to steam for at least 10 minutes.
-If you can't do it for 10 minutes then do it in 2-3 minute intervals.
+If you can't do it for 10 minutes straight then do it in 2-3 minute intervals.
 Steaming loosens dead skin cells, dirt, and oil.

 - Exfoliate for a few minutes.